 Control Your Use of Technology to Waste No Time

 Yet, if you learn how to tame your use of technology, you will waste no time.
 Consider turning off your email notifications, as well as banner notifications from your mobile.
-You can check them once in the morning, once after lunch and once again before leaving the office.
-That way, you will allocate time to respond or take any other action on the important matters.
-And, you will waste no time on things that are not worth a second.
+You can check them once in the morning, once after lunch, and once again before leaving the office.
+That way, you will allocate time for important matters.
 Also, don’t forget to send your calls to voicemail.
 You don’t need to answer the phone every time it rings.

-In the clatter of your daily thoughts, conversations and actions, you should realize how essential it is to remember all the little details.
-Especially, it is essential to remember the things that you need to get back on later, with the purpose to act upon them in some way.
+In the clatter of your daily thoughts, conversations, and actions, you should realize how essential it is to remember all the little details.
+Especially, it is essential to remember the things that you need to get back to later.
 In other words, remember the things to do, my dear!
-You are responsible for all of it together!
+You are responsible for all of it!
 And, you wouldn’t want to miss any of them, as a responsible and mature professional.

-Be smart, and make notes.
+Be smart, and take notes.
 Even if you think you will remember that one, you won’t!
-Be it a sticky note, an Excel sheet, a productivity or time management software or any other method, you are free to choose your own tools.
-Just make sure to write down what you have got on your mind and what you have got to do to get back to all of it with no forgetting.
-When things need to get done, things need to get done!
+Use any of the following: a sticky note, an Excel sheet, a productivity or time management software, or any other method.
+You are free to choose your own tools.
+Just make sure to write down what you have got on your mind.
+Then when things need to get done, things need to get done!
 No excuses!

 Schedule Your Day Beforehand to Stay Ahead of Time

-Just as we have mentioned earlier, making notes is essential in your daily time management routine.
-Now, take those notes and to-do lists and actually plan on getting each of them on a specific timeframe.
-Many people like writing those notes a lot, but never actually have the time to reflect on them.
-You be smart!
+Just as we have mentioned earlier, taking notes is essential in your daily time management routine.
+Now, take those notes and to-do lists and actually plan on getting each of them within a specific timeframe.
+Many people like writing those notes a lot, but never actually reflect on them.
 Don’t be like them!
 Schedule your day and to-do’s beforehand!

 Shut Your Door to Minimize Distractions

 Whenever you feel it difficult to concentrate and absolutely have to get your work done, go ahead and shut your door.
-Interruptions from drop-in visitors or noises coming across the hallway can disturb you with no good, can’t they?
-In fact, every interruption takes on average 10-15 minutes to return to the train of thoughts afterwards.
-Therefore, only 4 interruptions in a day is able to take an hour of concentration from you.
-So, don’t be shy.
-It is OK to shut your door for an hour or 2 and make time serve your working purposes.
+Interruptions from drop-in visitors or noises coming across the hallway can disturb you.
+In fact, every interruption takes on average 10-15 minutes to return to the train of thoughts afterward.
+Therefore, only 4 interruptions a day are able to take an hour of concentration from you.
+It is OK to shut your door for an hour or 2 and make time to serve your working purposes.
 You can even put up a “Do not disturb” sign, if you would like, to ensure no distractions at all.
 Smart, huh?

 Then, whenever done with the work, making yourself available for the office again will be logical.
-Make sure not to lock yourself from people all the time.
+However, make sure not to lock yourself up from people all the time.
 Just, use this tip to get the kind of work done that cannot afford even a minute wasted.

 Prioritize Work to Achieve Greater Productivity

-Having a hell of a lot of work to do, not all of them can be of equal importance.
-Some may be of critical importance, yet others can just consume too much of your time with not that of exceptional value in anticipated results.
+When you have a hell lot of work to do, not all of them are obviously of equal importance.
+Some may be of critical importance, yet others can just consume too much of your time with not the same exceptional value in anticipated results.
 Here, the key to effective time management is prioritizing!